 THIS DATE IN HISTORY: April 8

-1971: The Montreal Canadiens rally from a four-goal deficit for a series-tying 7-5 win against the Boston Bruins at Boston Garden in Game 2 of the Stanley Cup Quarterfinals.
+1971: The Montreal Canadiens rally after trailing by four goals late in the second period for a series-tying 7-5 win against the Boston Bruins at Boston Garden in Game 2 of the Stanley Cup Quarterfinals.

 The Canadiens are heavy underdogs in the series after finishing the regular season in third place in the East Division, 24 points behind the League-leading Bruins, who are led by 76-goal scorer Phil Esposito and 102-point defenseman Bobby Orr.